14

 ROI Score: 14/100 · Poor Value

 Trinity Baptist College in Jacksonville, Florida is a small Baptist ministry-focused private nonprofit posting a Poor Value ROI score of 14/100.
 The numbers are difficult across the board: 34.2% completion rate, a 96.7-year payback period (functionally infinite), and a debt-to-earnings ratio of 0.998 (essentially one dollar of debt for every dollar of early earnings).
-Median earnings six years after entry are $24,300, climbing to $37,275 at ten years - among the lowest in this batch.
+Median earnings six years after entry are $24,300, climbing to $37,275 at ten years - among the lowest in our dataset.
 The earnings premium over high-school grads is just 2.8%.
 Tuition is $15,100, but the net price of $20,011 exceeds tuition (room/board capture), pushing four-year cost to $80,044.
 Median debt is $24,250.
 Like other small ministry-focused schools, Trinity Baptist's mission is ministry preparation rather than labor-market positioning, and the financial framework reads its institutional mission as failure.
 On mission terms, the picture is more nuanced: graduates pursuing pastoral careers within Baptist congregations do not need or expect competitive secular wages.
 But on financial-return terms alone, the math is severely strained, and even families committed to the mission should examine whether the borrowing required is sustainable.

 Payback Period